mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-How many [InventorySlot](#T-ParquetClassLibrary-Items-InventorySlot 'ParquetClassLibrary.Items.InventorySlot')s exits.
+How many [InventorySlot](#T-ParquetClassLibrary-Items-InventorySlot 'ParquetClassLibrary.Items.InventorySlot')s can be stored.

 <a name='P-ParquetClassLibrary-Items-Inventory-Count'></a>
 ### Count `property`